dtrelogan/react-formstate/docs/datePickerExample.md

 ## method 2 - handlerBindFunction

-in the above example, the only real purpose of the custom change handler is to spell out how to get the new value from the event handler.
+in the above example, the only real purpose of the custom change handler is to spell out how to get the new value from the event handler. in this case the single parameter passed to the callback is the value itself, so the bind function is simply: x=>x

 react-formstate provides the 'handlerBindFunction' prop to streamline this code: